 - Customers with LTV above $15000 are high-value and loyal customers.
 So you can retarget with personalized services and offers.

 This type of segmentation places customers in groups according to their current spot in the conversion funnel.
-It helps you find the challenges customers face at different stages of their journey and offer them unique solutions.
+It’s a fantastic way of finding customers’ challenges at different stages of their journey and offering them unique solutions.

 - Ex-users: Who used the product in the past but don’t use it anymore.